 What made you fall in love with music?

 I can’t pinpoint how or why I fell in love with music, it has just always been a presence in my life from day one.
-Whether it was being the youngest rehearsal groupie of my Dad’s rock band Destiny (gotta love the 80’s ☺), playing piano/organ and singing with my Grandmother, or creating and performing music with friends all throughout school, music has played such an important role in who I am today.
+Whether it was being the youngest rehearsal groupie of my Father’s 80's rock band Destiny, playing piano/organ and singing alongside my Grandmother, or creating and performing music with friends throughout school, music has played such an important role in who I am today.

 Best concert you have ever been to?